 Growing up in a house full of music Trevor picked up the piano at age 7, the drums at age 9, and the guitar at age 14.
 Throughout his teenage years he played in every possible band he could at school, church, and in garages.
 He received most of his training as a percussionist and became the first chair drummer in the top band at his high school as an incoming freshman.
 While in college Trevor started writing and recording music and later began studying music production at Collin College while still attending UNT full time.

 Since graduating college at the end of 2016 Trevor has been performing and recording with little to no time off.
-He has played at venues such as House of Blues Dallas, Poor David’s Pub, Karbach Brewery, The Free Man, The Goat, The Gingerman, Opening Bell, and countless others.
-Trevor has worked on records with many notable Texas musicians including Spencer Perskin of Shiva’s Headband, Justin Tipton, Gordy Quist of the Band of Heathens, Billy Law, Attractive Today, CYN, and many more.
+He has played at venues such as House of Blues Dallas, Poor David’s Pub, Karbach Brewery, Sundown at Grenada, The Free Man, The Goat, The Gingerman, Opening Bell, and countless others.
+Trevor has worked on records with many notable musicians including Westway, Justin Tipton, Gordy Quist of the Band of Heathens, Much 2 Much, Billy Law, Shiva’s Headband, CYN, and many more.
 His new album is currently in production and will be released by the end of 2019.